 He said the city has already submitted a proposal for federal stimulus funding to Congresswoman Anna Eshoo, House Speaker Nancy Pelosi and U.S. senators Barbara Boxer and Dianne Feinstein.
 He said staff scheduled a meeting with Eshoo and is working with the Ferguson Group, Palo Alto's Washington, D.C., contact on stimulus and appropriation requests.

 He said it is not yet known how much stimulus funding might be available for cities.

 Councilwoman Yoriko Kishimoto called the fiber network "the most significant economic-development tool Palo Alto can offer."

-The network would boost communication and allow the city to provide residents with new services, including "smart meters," which transmit real-time data and make it easier for the city and utility customers to keep track of energy use.
+The network would allow the city to provide residents with new services, including "smart meters," which transmit real-time data and make it easier for the city and utility customers to keep track of energy use.

 "It's something that will draw companies and keep companies here, and it will allow things like telecommuting and real-time energy management," Kishimoto said.

-Jeff Hoel said he moved to Palo Alto in 1998 because the fiber network was "right around the corner."
+Jeff Hoel said he moved to Palo Alto in 1998 specifically because he believed a citywide fiber network was "right around the corner."

 "I'm getting impatient," he said.

 The council is scheduled to discuss FTTP at its March 2 meeting.